7 Fun Facts About Archer It’s in the details

 The sleep experience

-When it comes down to it, one of the most important aspects of any hotel is how well guests sleep.
+At the (literal) end of the day, one of the most important aspects of any hotel is how well guests sleep.
 Because Archer has traveled the world and has been able to test a wide variety of beds, pillows and bedding, he insisted that his guests’ sleep experience would be second to none.
 The only acceptable course of action?
 Find the most incredible beds that rival five-star hotels.
 And that he did.

 The Simmons plush mattresses offer state-of-the-art sleep technology while being oh, so comfortable. Über-soft linens feel simply amazing to the touch, and a fresh-white goose feather down duvet helps usher in a great night’s sleep.